 DRIP's board and manager are firmly committed to growing the company, with the aims of diluting the founder shareholders, improving the liquidity in its shares, reducing its average costs (by spreading DRIP's fixed costs over a larger asset base) and further diversifying its portfolio and income stream.
-Increases in its size and liquidity should make DRIP more attractive to investors.
+We believe that all of these goals would be to the benefit of its shareholders and that increases in its size and liquidity should make DRIP more attractive to investors.

-The managers have indicated that DRIP's gross assets could be a substantial multiple of its current size without negatively affecting their ability to follow its strategy.
+The managers have indicated, and we would agree with them, that DRIP's gross assets could be a substantial multiple of its current size without negatively affecting their ability to follow its strategy.
 DRIP's manager believes that they can comfortably deploy £10m of new funding per month (a mix of both debt and equity).
-This is discussed in more detail on page 12 of the July 2016 note.
+This is discussed in more detail on page 12 of our July 2016 note.